nhayward/revpit/user/pages/08.faq/default.md

 So if you’re wondering whether ownvoices is appropriate for your manuscript, consider whether you want to use this label and if so:
  * Do you and your MC share one or more of the same marginalized identities?
 If not, then it’s not #ownvoices.
  * What counts as a marginalized identity?
-[Corinne Duyvis’s](http://www.corinneduyvis.net/ownvoices?target=_blank) (the hashtag creator’s) site says that, ultimately, it’s up to the author to determine that for themselves, and the DVPit website has a bunch of useful examples: [http://dvpit.com/about](http://dvpit.com/about?target=_blank)
+[Corinne Duyvis’s](http://www.corinneduyvis.net/ownvoices?target=_blank) (the hashtag creator’s) site says that, ultimately, it’s up to the author to determine that for themselves
  * Different communities have different controversies and discussions around representation and what counts as ownvoices, and it’s important to familiarize yourself with them so you know what you’re taking on if/when you decide to claim the label.
 For example, [this article](https://www.bustle.com/p/why-the-publishing-industry-needs-to-be-more-inclusive-of-autistic-disabled-people-7705640?target=_blank) by Alaina Leary on Bustle about representations of autistic and disabled people or [this article](https://bookriot.com/2017/04/21/the-problem-with-ownvoices-lgbtq-lit?target=_blank) by Danika Ellis on Book Riot about LGBTQ+ ownvoices, especially when it comes to the romance genre.
-You can also check out the #ownvoices feed on Twitter to see what people are talking about and/or consider asking other marginalized writers from the communities you’re writing about what the most common issues in publishing are for members of that community.
+You can also check out the #ownvoices feed on Bluesky to see what people are talking about and/or consider asking other marginalized writers from the communities you’re writing about what the most common issues in publishing are for members of that community.
 You’re bound to get a plethora of perspectives that you can take into consideration when deciding how to frame your work.
  * If you're still not sure if you should be using #ownvoices, consider instead saying something like, "based on my own experiences as....”